 As a collegian, Fuller was a four-year letter winner at Sacred Heart University.
-He earned Football Gazette All-American honors as a linebacker in 1996 and served as team captain in 1997.
+He earned Football Gazette All-American honors as a linebacker in 1996 and served as SHU team captain in 1997.

-A Tewksbury, Mass., native, he played varsity football at Tewksbury High.
-Fuller earned his bachelor's degree in criminal justice with a minor in sociology in 1998.
+A Tewksbury, Mass., native who grew up in Lowell, Mass., Fuller played varsity football at Tewksbury High.
+Fuller earned his bachelor's degree at Sacred Heart in criminal justice with a minor in sociology in 1998.
 In addition, he earned a master's in secondary education in 2001 from Wagner.

 Fuller, 38,and his wife, Hope, have two sons, Jack and Aidan.